goldieswx/studer-scom-js/README.md

 however using Studer default 'C' implementation is a quick way to access the hardware.
 This port is currently (quite) limited to writing/reading parameters/properties.

+* Note.
+Should not work in a windows environement.

 Usage

 *Initialize the serial port* (hard-fixed at 38400, default setting).